 The App: Luxy

 “Luxy is for elite singles and verified millionaires looking for love,” she adds.
 “The Luxy dating experience is highly personalized since it’s made up of selective singles who enjoy similar lifestyles.”

 “Zoosk uses ‘behavioral matchmaking’ technology to recommend the best matches for long-term relationships,” she says.
 “Plus, Zoosk uses unique photo verification to ensure there are zero surprises when you meet in real life.
 With over three million messages sent daily and 40 million members, you’re bound to meet someone in no time.”

-“This is a brand-new app based in Toronto that works to make a quality match,” Ray explains.
+“This app [is] based in Toronto [and] works to make a quality match,” Ray explains.
 “Instead of swiping through profiles, you can match based on common interests and activities to ‘woo’ your perfect partner.”